Vasily-Kapustin/ti9488/README.md

-# Incomplete MSP3520 Driver for ili9488 On Raspberry Pi
+# MSP3520 Driver for ili9488 On Raspberry Pi
 The display documentation: http://www.lcdwiki.com/3.5inch_SPI_Module_ILI9488_SKU:MSP3520

 This driver is based on work found here: https://github.com/birdtechstep/tinydrm

 I would use the tinydrm drivers but since tinydrm was implemented into Linux as tiny the repo above is stale

-I haven't been able to get it working

 Before anyone asks why I'm ripping functions straight out of the mipi_dbi and drm libraries there are two reasons:
 1. Current versions do not support RGB666 which the controller uses